Rion96/TicTacToe/README.md

   - Human:  Use the mouse to place your X/O

-  - Computer: Play against God.
+  - Computer (Random): Play against God.
 (He's not that good at TicTacToe 😉)

   - Computer (Smart AI): If the AI detects a move that allows for a victory or blocks the opponent from winning, it will do that.
 Otherwise it will just place X/O randomly